ohsu-computational-biology/dcc-repository/README.md

 # ICGC DCC - Repository

-Importer for the ICGC "Data Repository" feature which imports file metadata from various external data sources.
+Importer for the ICGC "Data Repository" service which imports file metadata from various external data sources for [Portal](../dcc-portal) publication.

 ## Build